Clair Global: 1980s through present

 In 1980, Clair Global established its first location outside the United States, with Clair Japan in Yokohama.
 At the end of the decade, Clair Global officially launched a spin-off to install permanent sound, video, and lighting systems in concert venues, churches, stadiums, theaters, cruise ships, and schools.
 This new business eventually grew large enough that in 2009 it moved out of the Lititz location to a new location in nearby Manheim.
 That business is now separate and known as Clair Companies.

 In 1990, Clair acquired MD Systems of Nashville and created a partnership with JANDS in Australia.
 Also that year, Clair opened a location in Cambridge, England.
 Four years later it moved the operation to Switzerland to combine with Audio Rent in Basel, operating there as AudioRent Clair.
 In 1995, Gene Clair sold his end of the business to his son Troy Clair, who is now president and CEO.

 In October 2000, Clair bought Showco, its direct competitor, and named the combined company ClairShowCo.
 With this move, the company became one of the world's largest sound reinforcement equipment providers, and it continued to grow over the course of the decade, particularly with acquisitions of DB Sound of Chicago and ConcertSound of the UK in 2008.
 In 2008, renamed as Clair Global.
 Clair Global added a broadcast services division in August 2010, in part through the acquisition of Wireless First, Inc. and GTO Live, Inc. With that acquisition came Kevin Sanford, the founder of both companies.

 In December 2013, co-founder Gene Clair died of an illness at age 73.

 In April 2022, Black Box Music in Berlin was acquired by AudioRent Clair, which now operates as BBM Clair.
 Clair thus has a branch in the EU again after Brexit.

+In April of 2025 Clair global acquired the in the Netherlands based Ampco Flashlight Group.
+Expanding their reach even more into the European market.

+In August of 2025, Clearwing Productions and Clearwing Systems Integration (Based in Milwaukee, WI and Phoenix, AZ) were acquired by Clair Global, expanding production, system integration, service and equipment sale capabilities.